To Love Somebody (album)

 To Love Somebody is an album by jazz singer-songwriter/pianist Nina Simone.
-It was released as quickly as possible to prolong the unexpected success of 'Nuff Said!
-The title is taken from the Bee Gees song "To Love Somebody"; her cover of the song became her second British hit single after "Ain't Got No-I Got Life".
+Primarily a covers album, it was released as quickly as possible to prolong the unexpected success of 'Nuff Said!
+The title is taken from the Bee Gees song "To Love Somebody"; her cover of the song became her second British hit single after "Ain't Got No, I Got Life".

-Information about songs on this album

-The title track, "To Love Somebody", as well as "I Can't See Nobody" are songs by the Bee Gees.

-"Suzanne", originally by Leonard Cohen; covered by many artists by the time of this album.

-"Turn!
-Turn!
-Turn!", originally by Pete Seeger.
-Simone recorded an alternative version of the song that was (previously) unreleased.
+Tracks

-"Revolution" (parts 1 & 2) was Simone's third subsequent single released in the UK after "Ain't Got No–I Got Life" and "To Love Somebody" both became hits.
-The song was released around the time of the same titled song by The Beatles and, although it has a similar hook ("Don't you know it's gonna be – all right") and structure, most of the lyrics differ.
-The song also uses a guitar lick similar to "Old Brown Shoe," which had been recorded by The Beatles the same year.
-John Lennon commented on the similarities in a 1971 interview with Rolling Stone:

-I thought it was interesting that Nina Simone did a sort of answer to "Revolution."
+"Revolution" is the only original song written for the album.
+It was Simone's third subsequent single released in the UK after "Ain't Got No, I Got Life" and "To Love Somebody" both became hits.
+The song was released around the time of the same titled song by the Beatles and, although it has a similar hook ("Don't you know it's gonna be – all right") and structure, most of the lyrics differ.
+The song also uses a guitar lick similar to "Old Brown Shoe," which had been recorded by the Beatles the same year.
+John Lennon commented on the similarities in a 1971 interview with Rolling Stone:I thought it was interesting that Nina Simone did a sort of answer to "Revolution."
 That was very good–it was sort of like "Revolution," but not quite.
 That I sort of enjoyed, somebody who reacted immediately to what I had said.

-The song is split into two parts because Part 2 was featured on the B-side of the single.
+The song is split into two parts as a result of the single release.
 "Revolution" didn't do well in the UK charts, and only had a mild success in the United States R&B charts.
-Simone didn't expect this lack of success and said to Sylvia Hampton, author of the biography Break Down and Let It All Out about this:
+Simone was surprised by this and said to Sylvia Hampton, author of the biography Break Down and Let It All Out about this:

-(…) I don't get it.
+I don't get it.
 It's about a revolution, man: not just colour, but everything!
-It's about barriers being broken down, and they sure as hell need getting rid of. (…) We need a revolution to sort it all out and get back to God.
-You know how lost we are, man – it's sad.
+It's about barriers being broken down, and they sure as hell need getting rid of. [...]
+We need a revolution to sort it all out and get back to God.
+You know how lost we are, man – it's sad.Simone also recorded an alternate version of "Turn!
+Turn!
+Turn!" that was (previously) unreleased.

-"Just Like Tom Thumb's Blues", "I Shall Be Released", and "The Times They Are a-Changin'" are songs by Bob Dylan.